Are Edibles Dangerous

 Are Edibles Dangerous?
 What Are The Risks?

 Edibles offer a convenient means of using marijuana.
 However, they also pose certain risks.
-Informed decision-making is essential when deciding on consuming edibles.
+Informed decision-making is essential when deciding to consume edibles.
 Below are some of the potential risks associated with their usage:

 Delayed Onset